Ohio University/OhioHealth Orthopedic Physical Therapy Residency

 Athens, Ohio 45701

-- Completed and signed Application Form for the Ohio University School of Physical Therapy Residency Program
+- Completed and signed Resident Application Form for the Ohio University Division of Physical Therapy/OhioHealth Residency Program

-- Personal Letter for Admission (autobiographical statement) expressing interest in the Ohio University Physical Therapy Orthopedic Physical Therapy Residency Program (see Application Form for details)
+- Personal Letter for Admission (autobiographical statement) expressing interest in the Ohio University Division of Physical Therapy/OhioHealth Orthopedic Physical Therapy Residency Program (see Application Form for details)

 - Transcripts from all post-secondary education institutes

 - Three Letters of Recommendation including the names, addresses and telephone numbers of the individuals who will be sending letters on your behalf

 - Description of clinical experiences (or affiliations if student or recent graduate)